At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 1. Duplex: A duplex reticle is the simplest crosshair pattern.
 Ideal for target shooting or hunting.

-2. Mil-Dot: This is similar to the duplex reticle but the special dots in the reticle help estimate your target’s distance based on size.
-Ideal for law enforcement and military.
+2. Mil-Dot: This is similar to the duplex reticle, but the special dots in the reticle help estimate your target’s distance based on size.
+Ideal for law enforcement and the military.

 3. BDC: In a BDC reticle, your bullet trajectory at different distances is estimated well.
 Ideal for long-range shooters.